Best movies on Amazon Prime Video to watch now (August 2020) - TheNewsTrace

 Suspiria (1977)

-One in all many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the authentic model stays unparalleled.
-Suzy, ballet pupil arrives at a prestigious dance faculty, however shortly discovers that every one just isn’t what it appears.
-Unusual, supernatural occasions preserve occuring and a number of other college students die – leaving Suzy to marvel if she could be subsequent… Watch Suspiria on Amazon Prime Video
+One in every of many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the authentic model stays unparalleled.
+Suzy, ballet pupil arrives at a prestigious dance college, however rapidly discovers that every one isn’t what it appears.
+Unusual, supernatural occasions hold occuring and a number of other college students die – leaving Suzy to surprise if she could be subsequent… Watch Suspiria on Amazon Prime Video

-Leonardo DiCaprio offers one in all his most iconic performances in The Wolf of Wall Road, his fifth collaboration with famous person director Martin Scorsese.
-The movie tells the true story of Jordan Belfort, a Wall Road stockbroker whose agency was discovered responsible of corruption and fraud.
-This three-hour epic charts his meteoric rise to success in addition to his catastrophic downfall, with a star-studded supporting forged that features Jonah Hill, Margot Robbie and Matthew McConaughey.
-It’s a wild trip… Watch The Wolf of Wall Road on Amazon Prime Video
+Leonardo DiCaprio provides one in all his most iconic performances in The Wolf of Wall Avenue, his fifth collaboration with celebrity director Martin Scorsese.
+The movie tells the true story of Jordan Belfort, a Wall Avenue stockbroker whose agency was discovered responsible of corruption and fraud.
+This three-hour epic charts his meteoric rise to success in addition to his catastrophic downfall, with a star-studded supporting solid that features Jonah Hill, Margot Robbie and Matthew McConaughey.
+It’s a wild trip… Watch The Wolf of Wall Avenue on Amazon Prime Video

 Paddington (2014)

-Michael Bond’s iconic character from youngsters’s literature is the star of this household movie, which sees Paddington Bear go up towards a nefarious taxidermist performed by Hollywood star Nicole Kidman.
-Critics heaped reward on this heartwarming adaptation, which is certain to preserve the children amused with its wacky sense of humour and memorable performances.
-Ben Whishaw (Skyfall) supplies the voice of the title character, whereas Hugh Bonneville and Sally Hawkins seem as Mr and Mrs Brown, who give him a spot to keep when he arrives in London.
+Michael Bond’s iconic character from kids’s literature is the star of this household movie, which sees Paddington Bear go up in opposition to a nefarious taxidermist performed by Hollywood star Nicole Kidman.
+Critics heaped reward on this heartwarming adaptation, which is bound to hold the youngsters amused with its wacky sense of humour and memorable performances.
+Ben Whishaw (Skyfall) offers the voice of the title character, whereas Hugh Bonneville and Sally Hawkins seem as Mr and Mrs Brown, who give him a spot to keep when he arrives in London.

 Watch Paddington on Amazon Prime Video